The EU's Entry/Exit System launch delayed.

 Challenges at the EU’s external borders

-The European Union is facing increasing challenges in managing its borders.
+The European Union continues to face increasing challenges in managing its borders.
 The number of people crossing into and out of the Schengen Area is on the rise, leading to longer wait times at border controls.
 Additionally, the current system struggles to track how long non-EU citizens stay within the area, making it difficult to identify overstayers.
 These issues not only impact border efficiency but also pose security risks.

-The Entry/Exit System (EES) is designed to enhance border security and efficiency within the Schengen Area.
-By digitally recording entry and exit stamps for non-EU citizens, the EES will help to prevent overstays, combat terrorism, and streamline border checks.
+Once implemented, the Entry/Exit System (EES) is designed to enhance border security and efficiency within the Schengen Area.
+By digitally recording entry and exit stamps for non-EU citizens, including those from the UK, the EES will help to prevent overstays, combat terrorism, and streamline border checks.
 This system will also provide valuable data for law enforcement agencies to investigate criminal activities.

 How the Entry/Exit System works

-The Entry/Exit System (EES) applies to non-EU citizens traveling to the Schengen Area for short stays of up to 90 days within a 180-day period.
-When entering a country using the EES, travelers will have their biometric data (fingerprints and facial image) collected and stored in the system.
+The Entry/Exit System (EES) will apply to non-EU citizens, including UK travellers, entering the Schengen Area for short stays of up to 90 days within a 180-day period.
+When entering a country using the EES, travellers will have their biometric data (facial image or fingerprint) collected and stored in the system.
 This information, along with passport details and travel history, will be used for border control and security purposes.

 Data security with the EES